Getting on a healthy sleep schedule could mark the difference between a good athlete and a great one.

 Sure, there are plenty of other factors.
 Mikaela Shiffrin, the reigning champion of slalom, is known to train longer hours and push herself harder than most other ski racers.
-And Mat Fraser, three-time CrossFit Games champion who continues to widen the gap between himself and all other CrossFit competitors: He has a rigorous training regimen, a balanced diet and pre- and post-workout rituals and actually focuses on sleep.
+And Mat Fraser, three-time CrossFit Games champion who continues to widen the gap between himself and all other CrossFit competitors, has a rigorous training regimen, a balanced diet and pre- and post-workout rituals.
 LeBron James, known for getting 10 to 12 hours of sleep every night, goes to Versaclimber, spin and pilates classes in the off-season to stay in shape.

 But when you get down to it, the most successful athletes are the ones that commit themselves to a healthy, well-rounded lifestyle.
 They literally eat, breathe—and sleep—their sport.

 “Sleep is the number one recovery technique for body and mind,” says Mike Day, Shiffrin’s coach.
 Shiffrin has told the media: “I try to go to bed somewhere between 8:30 and 9 at night.
 Sleep is huge for me.
 It’s my best, main and favorite form of recovery…I need eight and a half to nine hours of sleep to feel my best.”